gurock/trcli/README.md

 ### Specification first:

-TR CLI tool expects test case IDs to be present in the result file.<br>
+TR CLI tool expects test case IDs to be present in the result file.
 This means you can first create your test cases on TestRail and map them on your test code using the respective IDs.

 ### Code first (automatic test provisioning):